How do you win customers?

 - Show your love on Valentine's Day - with our ... at a special price for a short time only.

 Don't limit yourself to your website.
 Instagram, Facebook, YouTube and the like are powerful tools for communicating with existing and future customers.
-Above all, Facebook posts can be shared wonderfully.
+Facebook posts, in particular, are wonderful for sharing.
 Look forward to new customers.

 Advertising: Beat the drum

 A wise person once said that chickens make a huge fuss every time they lay an egg.
 Ostriches, on the other hand, do without this show.
 As a result, the whole world eats chicken eggs.

 What sounds funny at first glance (well, it is) carries a deep truth: How is someone supposed to buy your products or services if he/she doesn't know you exist?
 A few suggestions in this regard:

 - Promotional letters that you send by post

 - Flyers that you put out in the cinema, at the bakery, etc.